CentralIllinoisRoboticsClub/wheele/README.md

 ```
 To use can in linux:
 ```
-sudo ip link set can0 up type can bitrate 500000 candump can0 cansend can0 idh#dd.dd.dd.dd.dd.dd.dd.dd
+sudo ip link set can0 up type can bitrate 666666 #Was 500000 candump can0 cansend can0 idh#dd.dd.dd.dd.dd.dd.dd.dd